clarity-pm/clarity/docs/concepts/tasks.md

 - **Impeded:** task with ongoing progress and unforeseen impediment that might affect delivery of the task.
 Impeded task is considered in progress, but *might* experience a delay in delivery.

-- **Waiting:** task is blocked by external dependency (other task, stakeholder).
+- **Waiting:** task is blocked by internal or external dependency (other task, stakeholder, resources, implicit and explicit needs within the team).
 Task will proceed as scheduled once external dependency is resolved.

 - **Blocked:** task is blocked by a *unforeseen blocker* and cannot be worked on without interference from stakeholders, Team leader or other stakeholders.